3D Tetris: Development and release

 3D Tetris was developed by T&E Soft and published by Nintendo in North America.
 A version was planned for Japanese markets entitled Polygo Block, which was to be released in February 1996, but was never released.
 Like all other Virtual Boy games, 3D Tetris uses a red-and-black color scheme and uses parallax, an optical trick that is used to simulate a 3D effect.
 The game contains 30 different block types, and renders each one as a 3D wire-frame model until they fall to the bottom of the well, where they are filled in.
 It was the last game to be released for the Virtual Boy in North America and the last game released overall for the system.

-In 2026, 3D Tetris will be added to the Nintendo Classics service, including in Japan for the first time.
-The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
-The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.
+3D Tetris was added to the Nintendo Classics service, including in Japan for the first time under its transliterated American title, on February 17, 2026.
+D4 Enterprise owns the rights to the game, having acquired T&E Soft's trademark and intellectual property in 2019.